Alteryx Alternatives: 8 Tools Compared (2026)

 For broader AI tool comparisons, see our best AI tools for data analysis and visualization guide.

-Anomaly AI offers a free tier specifically for CSV and database analysis with SQL transparency.
+Anomaly AI offers a free tier for CSV and database analysis workflows where you want AI agents to analyze the data and build dashboards, reports, scheduled updates, or alerts.
 ChatGPT's free tier handles small CSV uploads.
 Julius AI, Powerdrill, Quadratic, and Formula Bot all have free tiers too.
 For self-hosted, Camel AI is the open-source option.

 Some do, some don't.
 ChatGPT and Claude generate Python you can inspect if you ask.
 Julius and Powerdrill also generate Python under the hood — you can view it but the workflow hides it by default.
-Anomaly AI shows the SQL query for every answer upfront — verification is the default, not an opt-in.
+Anomaly AI keeps outputs verifiable by exposing the logic, source data, assumptions, calculations, and, where relevant, SQL used to produce the result.

 Most tools on this list handle multi-file uploads, but the depth varies.
 ChatGPT and Claude can join via pandas code you prompt for.
 Julius and Powerdrill do it through their code-gen flow.
 Anomaly AI handles joins natively and lets you describe the join in plain English (e.g., "join these two files on customer ID and show revenue by region").